John 11:25-26 New Living Translation (NLT)

+I am now dealing with grief.
 The one year anniversary of my mom’s death came and went a week ago.
 I anticipated that moment and wondered how I would feel.
+There is something strong about a daughter’s love.
 A week later, and I am still wondering how I feel.

 Have you ever experienced this?

 In a lot of ways, I feel like my mom moved closer towards me.
 Closer than has she ever been before.
-A year ago she shed the worldly worries and jagged edges that sometimes define our outlook and is sheathed in the love and light of Jesus.
+A year ago she shed the worldly worries and jagged edges that sometimes define our outlook.
+She is now sheathed in the love and light of Jesus.
 She can see, hear, smell, feel, and delight in the Lord in ways I could only dream about.
 Depression can’t touch her.
 Migraines can’t trap her.
 And a lung disease can no longer claim her.

 I may not be bumping into my mom at the grocery store or seeing her physically on the couch playing her games on her tablet or deciphering puzzles in her books, but if given a choice, I doubt she would trade her now for our here.
 Our here and now will one day by united with hers, but until then, I choose to say, “I’ll see you soon,” rather than, “Where did you go?”
 I know where she is, so she never really left.